pyronaur/pyronaur.com/src/content/2022/begin-again.md

 ## Action

 If brutalist design is what I'm after, I can let my perfectionism loose on it.
-Go ahead, enjoy your brutally simple goal.
+Go ahead, and enjoy your brutally simple goal.

-Time and time again in my life I've found that the best things come out of doing something that I feel resistance to.
+Time and time again, I've found that the best things come out of doing something that I feel resistance to.
 Something that's brutally simple, is just not good enough for the perfectionist.
 So there's the resistance that I've felt for too long.
-It's time for action and take the uncomfortable path.
+It's time for action, to take the uncomfortable path.

 This is my blank slate.
 Here are some features:

 **Features**
 * Words written in markdown appear on the page
-* Alignment and Spacing is good enough
+* Alignment and Spacing are good enough
 * Font is readable
 * Fast